-Other components of workplace readiness will be included as needed.

-BUS 190Y LEADERSHIP SKILLS (1T) 1 credit This course is an overview of the characteristics of leadership.
-Emphasis is placed on what effective leaders do, leadership styles, and the differences between leadership and management.

-BUS 193 BUSINESS CO-OP I (1T) 1 credit PREREQUISITE: Permission of Instructor

-This course is part of a series wherein the student works in a degree/program related job.
+Other components of workplace readiness will be included as needed. workplace assessment - BUS 190Y LEADERSHIP SKILLS (1T) 1 credit This course is an overview of the characteristics of leadership.
+Emphasis is placed on what effective leaders do, leadership styles, and the differences between leadership and management. - BUS 193 BUSINESS CO-OP I (1T) 1 credit PREREQUISITE: Permission of Instructor This course is part of a series wherein the student works in a degree/program related job.
 Emphasis is placed on student's work experience as it integrates academic knowledge with practical application through exposure to business and related practices in the working environment.
 The grade is based on the employer's evaluation of each student's productivity, content of a descriptive report submitted by the student, and student development and assessment of a learning contract.
 Students enrolling in this course must have successfully completed two (2) business courses.

-BUS 194 BUSINESS CO-OP II (1T) 1 credit PREREQUISITE: BUS 193
+IS 194 BUSINESS CO-OP II (1T) 1 credit PREREQUISITE: BUS 193 This course is a part of a series wherein the student